Summer loves spending time with her family, reading, traveling, and cuddling with her puppy.

-About nine years ago, my husband and I were done our mourning period for our dog Buddy, who had been our furry friend since we had met.
-I had gone to the pet store in Windsor, Ontario while I was attending University there.
+About nine years ago, my husband and I were done with our mourning period for our dog Buddy, who had been our furry friend since we had met.
+I had gone to the pet store in Windsor, Ontario, while I was attending university there.
 My original plan was to simply purchase a goldfish.
-I ended up leaving with a dog which became my long time companion of 14 years.
+I ended up leaving with a dog which became my long-time companion of 14 years.
 Buddy was gone and we had waited about one year, and we made it a habit to bring our two young boys to our local pet store to look at puppies.

 The Wheaten Terrier Breed

-There are four different types of Wheatens although they are a purebred dog.
+There are four different types of Wheatens, although they are purebred dogs.
 They just differ by regions and coats.
-There is the Traditional Irish coat, the Heavy Irish Coat, the American coat and the English coat.
-Regardless of what type of Wheaten, they do not shed and so they are often called a 'hypoallergenic dog.'
+There is the traditional Irish coat, the heavy Irish coat, the American coat and the English coat.
+Regardless of the type of Wheaten, they do not shed and so they are often called a 'hypoallergenic dog.'
 This was a big selling point with my Hannah as my youngest son is allergic to dander and several other things.
 It's wonderful having a dog that doesn't shed any hair at all.
-Her coat however, requires a lot of grooming, but more about that later.
+Her coat, however, requires a lot of grooming, but more about that later.

-As mentioned before, Wheaten Terriers are a 'hypoallergenic' dog.
+As mentioned before, Wheaten Terriers are hypoallergenic dogs.
 This is perfect for kids with allergies to dogs.
 However, their coat needs a lot of attention!

 Grooming a Wheaten Terrier's Coat

 Their coat looks naturally like big blond curls when it's longer.
-You need a comb to 'brush out' your Wheaten and you should devote five to ten minutes a day brushing your dog.
-The Wheaten's coat can be groomed into a traditional Wheaten Terrier shape which requires a professional.
+You need a comb to brush out your Wheaten and you should devote 5 to 10 minutes a day to brushing your dog.
+The Wheaten's coat can be groomed into a traditional Wheaten terrier shape, which requires a professional.
 This shape looks like a Scottie but the coat is blonde.
 The coat is shiny and straight, and very soft.
-It's wheat colour gives it the name, even though they are born a very dark brown.
+Its wheat colour gives it the name, even though they are born a very dark brown.
 The black around their beard is there to stay.